top of page

 Description - (What if, 40 Turns) A meeting engagement.
 No VP hexes, except two exit hexes for both sides.

 Analysis - A pretty good setup for a meeting engagement.
 Hunter, Heintzelman, and Runyon arrive from the northern side of the map (from different hexes) while Tyler and Miles arrive along the Warrenton Pike.
 Beauregard's Army arrives from the south while Johnston's Army comes from the west along the Pike.
-The only downside is the absence of Beauregard's reserve artillery.
-But, I suppose, it does make it a little fairer for the Yanks.

 Map 006.jpg